Security

 Roles

-2) User-defined roles that administrators can create by themselves.
+2) User-defined roles are custom roles that administrators can create to grant a specific set of permissions.

 Example